arkency/posts/posts/2015-04-24-beautiful-confirm-window-with-react.md

 # Confirm modal

-Not it's time to implement confirm dialog component.
-It would use `Modal` component created in previous step.
+Now it's time to implement the confirm dialog component.
+It will use `Modal` component created in previous step.
 We will add title, two buttons (confirm and abort) and optional descriptive text.

 ```
 #!coffeescript